10 Data Sets

 # window: rectangle = [0, 280] x [0, 180] units

-Listing 10.5: Review: marks of anemones
+Listing 10.5: Review: storage mode of the marks of anemones

 spatstat.geom::marks.ppp() |>